top of page

 NEW HOPE FOR DEAF MINISTRY

-Deaf ministries in churches are very few and those that do exist are usually located in much larger churches.
-Even when a church seeks to introduce and establish a deaf ministry in its list of ministries, it is almost impossible to do so.
-Either because they do not have the necessary resources or because they cannot find qualified Christian interpreters to take on this responsibility.
-Consequently, this deprivation of language and means of communication leads many deaf people to be excluded from churches, making them the most neglected and least evangelized group of people in the world.
+Deaf ministries are very rare in churches, and those that do exist are usually located in much larger churches.
+Even when a church seeks to introduce and integrate a deaf ministry into its programs, it is nearly impossible to achieve this, either due to a lack of resources or a lack of qualified Christian interpreters to take on this responsibility.
+Consequently, this deprivation of language and means of communication leads many deaf people to be excluded from churches, making them one of the most neglected and least evangelized groups in the world.

-• Even though Deaf people can have access to a Bible, most of them cannot clearly understand parts of the Scriptures unless someone explains them in their own language.
-Their language is visual and not based on written words.
-What they should have is a Bible in sign language.
-But unfortunately, at present, there is no complete Bible in a signed translation.
+• Although deaf people have access to a Bible, like any other believer, most of them cannot clearly understand certain passages of Scripture without a clear explanation.
+They need someone who can explain and clarify what they do not understand in their own language.
+What they need is a Bible in sign language.
+But unfortunately, there is currently no complete Bible in sign language.

-• Most Deaf children are born to hearing parents, and few of these parents know enough sign language and really care about learning it to hold a long conversation with their children, or even to explain the Gospel to them.
+• Most deaf children are born to hearing parents, and few are sufficiently fluent in sign language and genuinely interested in learning it to hold a long conversation with their children.
+Given this lack of interest in learning sign language to communicate with their deaf children, we understand that these parents, even if they are true Christians, neglect the gift of grace offered to their children because they cannot explain the Gospel to them.

 Mission

-Our mission is to help Deaf people to know Jesus, to learn about Him, to develop a personal relationship with Him, to grow in faith and to walk in sanctification.
-God also called them to live and experience His grace, His forgiveness and His salvation in Jesus Christ.
-Which is why they need Shepherds to guide them and teach them the path of salvation.
+Our mission is to help deaf people in our community know Jesus better, develop a personal relationship with Him, grow in faith, and journey toward holiness.
+We believe that God has also called them to live and experience His grace, forgiveness, and salvation in Jesus Christ.
+This is why they need shepherds to guide them and teach them the way to salvation.
+We see them as they are, despite the language barrier.
+Like us, they are children of God.

 PM_New_Hope_Ministry_Page.png